ianfnelson/blog.iannelson.uk/content/posts/2025-06-23-will-dmn-for-quiche/index.md

 73. Spend four hours choosing a new calendar app.
 Miss your dentist appointment.

-74. Do a mock interveiw with your dog.
+74. Do a mock interview with your dog.
 They're unimpressed.

 75. Create a sequence diagram for making a sandwich.